 At the bottom of this document are links to various orchid society conservation committee webpage where you can see how these conservation committees handle various aspects that are referenced in this document.

 2. Chairperson is in charge of the whole committee (coordination, public relations, fund management, managing applications for funds) A donation person is needed for soliciting, arranging for storage and care, inventory and transfer of plants.
-A person is needed to coordinate the sales booth, to develop signage, setup and organizing volunteers to work sales booth.
+A person is needed to coordinate the sales booth, to develop signage, setup and organizing volunteers to work at the sales booth.

 3. Conservation fund accounting- The easiest would be an account within the orchid society’s accounting.
 It should be an account where funds not used in a year get carried forward to future years.